The 5 communication styles customer service agents need to know

 Communication is a two-way street.
-Aside from knowing how to recognize the different communication styles, you must also have an understanding of how you tend to communicate with others.
-Identifying your communication style can help you improve the quality of your connections with team members and customers.
+Aside from knowing how to recognise the different customer service communication styles, you must also have an understanding of how you tend to communicate with others.
+Identifying your customer service communication style can help you improve the quality of your connections with team members and customers.

 Read the following customer support scenario and think about how you’d respond: